ECB's Jazbec finds negative rates 'difficult concept'

 Jazbec, who announced a 4.8 billion euros recapitalisation of his banks on Friday to help them recover from poor corporate lending, said that the ECB provision of more long-term loans to help small businesses could be a useful tool.

-"I'm in favor of any support for the real economy and if this materializes in a good direction then yes, of course that would be good for the economy," Jazbec said.
+"I'm in favour of any support for the real economy and if this materialises in a good direction then yes, of course that would be good for the economy," Jazbec said.

 (Writing by Sakari Suoninen; Editing by Louise Ireland)